janekdb/awesome-atomist/README.md

  * The demo shows how to list generators.
   * Atomist then is instructed to create a SpringBoot project.
   * Atomist lists it's 54 editors, then adds a Docker file to the SpringBoot project.

-Super cool to see the workflow all within Slack.
+Super cool to see the workflow all within Slack with history.

 # Courses